 There are potential sentences of incarceration for Drug Paraphernalia convictions, so the circumstances of the arrest, any prior offenses, and the skill of your criminal drug defense attorney are the three factors that determine what your sentencing and/or penalties will be.
 The arrest and prior offenses are done deals.
 Your selection of an attorney is the only factor you can now control.

-If this is a first offense, it is possible to resolve the situation with no mandatory sentence and no criminal record.
-But, if your case is not handled correctly, penalties are severe and punishment can be costly.
+If this is a first offense, it is possible to resolve the situation favorably and with no criminal record.
+But, if your case is not handled correctly, penalties are severe and punishment can be costly, including up to two years in the house of correction and up to a $5,000 fine.
 Possession of paraphernalia is a criminal charge that demands the skills of an aggressive and experienced Massachusetts Drug Crimes Defense Lawyer – Stephen Neyman.
-Call 617-263-6800 immediately or click here to send an email.
+Call (617) 263-6800 immediately or click here to send an email.

 Drug paraphernalia includes: